-Most popular channel to turn to when in search of new vendors is the Internet.
-The first obstacle to your supplier search in Indonesia, however, can already emerge when you discover that it is quite hard to find Indonesian suppliers online.
+The first roadblock of your supplier search in Indonesia can already emerge when you discover that it is quite hard to find Indonesian suppliers online.

-The reason behind this is that the majority of Indonesian companies are still at an infant stage when it comes to the Internet.
-If the company does have a website, it may be with outdated (contact) information or it may not be found on Google easily.
+The majority of Indonesian companies are still at the infant stage when it comes to the Internet.
+Even if the company does have a website, it may be with outdated (contact) information, or it may not be found from Google easily.

 Insufficient or old information on their websites

 Businesses in Indonesia do not put a lot of emphasis on making themselves visible online or keeping the already existing information updated.
 If you find a site of a supplier that seems to match your criteria, the chances are that the information on it is incomplete or outdated.

 Pay attention to the time the website was created and the information added.
 If possible, it also helps to check the information from other sources as well.